jasondenning/cloudcarver/README.rst

 CloudCarver
 ============

-Framework for developing custom resources for AWS CloudFormation.
+Framework for developing custom resource providers for AWS CloudFormation.